axelvaldez/radical-companies/_posts/2024/the-fiat-system-has-been-good/2024-11-28-the-fiat-system-has-been-good.markdown

    <li>Serving free food is an act of charity which reinforces that the receivers are hepless even to feed themselves.</li>
    <li>Revolutions change the people at the top who want their own flavor of a centralized Fiat system.</li>
   </ul>
- <p>We need at least one alternative.
-With roots that make <em>people&rsquo;s lives</em> the top priority.
-Lives with an impact, purpose, and missions.
-Once we changed a few minds, people will be on their way of fixing Climate Change and many of the other bad things that Fiat brings with it.
-And they will do it from the very roots of the alternative system and not from fungible Fiat laws decided by politics.</p>
+ <p>We need at least one alternative with roots to make &ldquo;<em>people&rsquo;s lives</em>&rdquo; the highest priority.
+Lives with an impact, lives with a purpose, and lives with missions.
+We will have to changed more than a few minds and once we have people will be on their way of fixing Climate and change and many of the other bad things that Fiat brings with it.
+And they will do it from the very roots.
+We call the system <em>Radical</em>.</p>
- <p>We call the system we came up with <em>Radical</em> as in starting from the roots.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:right;  ">